Project Manager vs Product Manager: What’s the difference?

 What is Project Management?

-Project management is all about making everything within the project run smoothly and reach the finish line, often from within the boundaries of the project itself.
+Project management ensures everything within the project runs smoothly and reaches the finish line, often from within the boundaries of the project itself.
 PMI defines it as the ‘application of knowledge, skills, tools, and techniques to project activity to meet the project requirements.’
-You’ll hear this being chanted constantly in the project management world – effective project management is all about how you complete projects on time, on budget, and on scope.
+You’ll often hear that effective project management is dependent on completing of projects on time, on budget, and on scope.

 What is Product Management?

 Product management has a more strategic and outwards focus.
 It looks at ways of identifying, creating and sustaining value-producing products to achieve value for an organisation.
-While project management is focused on how to achieve the predefined goals and objectives of the project itself, product management is focused on why these projects and products are being created in the first place by deeply understanding the customer, market and industry.
-It involves a higher level of planning, forecasting, production and marketing of a product through the entirety of its lifecycle, a cycle that unlike project management, does not have a defined end date.
+While project management is focused on how the organisation will achieve the predefined projects, product management focuses on why the organisation creates these products in the first place.
+Product managers determine this by deeply understanding the customer, market and industry.
+It involves a higher level of planning, forecasting, production and marketing of a product through the entirety of its lifecycle.
+This cycle, unlike project management, does not have a defined end date.

-To sum this all up in one line – Product management is all about making sure organisations makes the proper products, while project management is all about making the products properly.
+Product management is all about making sure organisations makes the right products, while project management is all about making the products right.

-We go into all kinds of detail about this topic in our explainer piece on project management vs product management, so have a read about the 5 key differences between project and product management.
+Read more about this topic in our blog on key differences between project and product management.

 What is a Project Manager vs Product Manager